What Does Psalms 77:16-20 Mean?

 Psalm 77:20

-This verse concludes the passage by highlighting Moses and Aaron as leaders, reinforcing God’s personal guidance of His people.
+This verse concludes the passage by highlighting God’s leadership through Moses and Aaron, reinforcing the theme of divine guidance.

 Connections Across Scripture